TaisukeMorimoto/MultiSugoroku/README.md

 # MultiSugoroku

-"MultiSugoroku" is a game application which run on web pages.
+"MultiSugoroku" is a game application which runs on web pages.

 # DEMO